Sterlite Copper begins production of medical oxygen; dispatches first batch | Politics

 Tamil Nadu should get priority in the oxygen being produced here and it shall be taken to other states only after meeting its requirements, it was decided at the meeting.

-A committee comprising the District Collector, Superintendent of Police, TNPCB environmental engineer from Tuticorin, government officials experts in oxygen production, local residents, NGO members and activists opposed to the plant will monitor the production of oxygen and also decide on running the unit, it said.
+A committee comprising the District Collector, Superintendent of Police, TNPCB environmental engineer from Tuticorin, government officials, experts in oxygen production, local residents, NGO members and activists opposed to the plant would monitor the production of oxygen and also decide on running the unit, it said.

 Earlier, the apex court had said people were dying due to lack of oxygen and questioned the Tamil Nadu government as to why it cannot take over the Sterlite copper unit for producing oxygen to treat COVID-19 patients.